anti-bad/anti-bad.github.io/startkit.md

 ## Starter Kit

-The **Anti-Backdoor (Anti-BAD) Challenge Starter Kit** provides everything you need to participate — including datasets, backdoored models, evaluation scripts, and submission templates.
+The **Anti-Backdoor (Anti-BAD) Challenge Starter Kit** provides everything you need to participate — including datasets, backdoored models, scripts, and submission templates.
 It is designed to help participants reproduce the competition setup and start building their defences quickly.

 ---